Seikho/evtstore/docs/api.md

   stream: string
   create: () => Aggreate
   fold: (event: Event, previous: Aggregate) => Partial<Aggregate>

+  /**
+   * Used by the aggregate persistence logic - This is to determine whether hydration is okay or not
+   * This must be provided to enable aggregate persistence */ version?: string

+  /**
+   * Whether or not to persist the aggregate when appending events.
+   * `version` must be provided as well
+   */
+  persistAggregate?: boolean
 }
 function createAggreate<Event, Aggregate, Stream extends string>(
   options: AggregateOptions
 ): StorableAggregate<Event, Aggregate, Stream>
 ```

+### Aggregate Persistence

+⚠️⚠️⚠️ **WARNING: FOOTGUN AHEAD** ⚠️⚠️⚠️
+Using this feature can lead to bugs when not this feature is not used as intended.
+It is incredibly important to update the `version` property passed to `createAggregate` when modifying the `fold` function.
+If you modify the `fold` function, but forget to modify the `version`, this framework will use the persisted aggregate instead of _re-folding_ the aggregate.

+For large domains or where performance _really_ matters, the aggregate can be persisted within events to faster aggregate hydration.
+Enable this feature when calling `createAggregate(...)` by passing `.version` and `.persistAggregate: true`.
+The `.version` value is recorded in the persisted copy of the aggregate and later used to determine if you have updated your version.

+**IMPORTANT**: When making (breaking) changes to the `fold` function, it is important to increase the `.version` value:

+- Doing so will force the aggregate to be re-calculate
+- The re-calculation occurs because of a mismatch between the `.version` and the version on the persisted copy of the aggregate
+- **Unexpected behaviour can occur if the `fold` function is modified, but the `createAggregate({ version })` is not**

 ### createDomain